 - a.
 The Children's Functional Assessment Rating Scales (CFARS) if the individual is under 18 years of age; or - b.
 The Functional Assessment Rating Scale (FARS), if the individual is 18 years of age or older. - Measure improvement is based on the change between the admission and discharge assessment scores completed using the CFARS or FARS, as determined by the age of the individual. - c.
 The numerator is the total number of individuals whose discharge score is less than their admission assessment score.
 Scores are calculated by summing the score for all questions for each person discharged during the current fiscal year-to-date.
-A decrease in score from the admission score to the discharge score indicates that the level of functioning has improved.

-d.
-The denominator is the total number of individuals discharged with an admission and discharge assessment during the current fiscal year-to-date.
+A decrease in score from the admission score to the discharge score indicates that the level of functioning has improved. - d.
+The denominator is the total number of individuals discharged with an admission and discharge assessment during the current fiscal year-to-date. - e.
+There needs to be two scores (admission and discharge scores) for the performance measure to be included.